DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Introduction

-In this work, we conduct an in-depth analysis of the feature representation within diffusion models.
-Typically, diffusion models consist of an image-to-latent (I2L) encoder-decoder and a denoising network.
-The former compresses images into the latent space and reconstructs them, while the latter perceives and reasons about the scene.
-Experimentally, we find that the main bottleneck lies in the feature representation capability of the denoising network.
-In fact, the reconstruction task used to pre-train the denoising network induces the model to prioritize texture details over structure, leading to unrealistic textures in depth predictions (see Fig.~\ref{fig:figure1}, Column~3, yellow boxes).
-Therefore, \textbf{how to enhance the feature representation capacity of the denoising network and reduce its reliance on irrelevant details} is a key issue for taming diffusion models for depth estimation.
-Furthermore, the high visual quality of diffusion models' outputs comes from the iterative refinement process.
-In the early steps, the model learns to recover the general structure, while in later steps, details are gradually refined.
-When reformulated as a single-step paradigm, the model struggles to learn both primary structure and fine details in a single forward pass, leading to blurry predictions (see Fig.~\ref{fig:figure1}, Column~4, red boxes).
-Thus, \textbf{how to improve the fine-grained details in the single-step framework} is another crucial challenge in leveraging the generative features for depth estimation.
+In this work, we conduct an in-depth analysis of the feature representation within diffusion models. {First, diffusion models are typically pre-trained to reconstruct clean images from noisy inputs, which is not capable to eliminate unnecessary texture details~\cite{yu2024repa, assran2023self, lecun2022path}.} In contrast, monocular depth estimation is a perceptual task that requires more high-level structural and semantic understanding.
+Due to this fundamental mismatch, directly applying features from pre-trained diffusion models to depth estimation often leads to inaccurate and unrealistic textures in depth predictions, as illustrated in Fig.~\ref{fig:fig1}, Row (a).
+Therefore, \textbf{how to enhance the model's semantic representation capacity and reduce its reliance on irrelevant details} is a key issue for taming diffusion models for depth estimation.
+Furthermore, the high visual quality of diffusion models' outputs comes from the iterative refinement process. {In the early steps, the model learns to recover the general structure, while in later steps, details are gradually refined~\cite{lee2025beta, yang2023diffusion, choi2022perception}.
+When reformulated as a single-step paradigm, the model is required to capture both primary structure and fine details in a single forward pass, which often results in blurry predictions~\cite{he2024lotus, gui2024depthfm, xu2024diffusion}, as shown in Fig.~\ref{fig:fig1}, Row (b). } Thus, \textbf{how to improve the fine-grained details in the single-step paradigm} is another crucial challenge in leveraging the generative features for depth estimation.